Prawns bring new life to flooded Bangladesh fields

 Last year, he and other farmers in the Comilla district began breeding the crustaceans, along with the usual fish, in their flooded fields, boosting their incomes almost six-fold and learning business skills to help them sell in markets.

-An initiative introduced by the Centre for Community Development Assistance (CCDA), a microfinance charity, has spread across the district.
+An initiative introduced by the Centre for Community Development Assistance, a microfinance charity, has spread across the district.
 Some 250 families now live off freshwater prawn culture half the year, and cultivate rice when the water levels recede on the same land for the other half.

 "By providing people with small loans and necessary training, our project introduces high value fish like prawns to local farmers and helps them use their land more effectively," said CCDA Executive Director M.A.
 Samad, adding that the pilot scheme is now being replicated by authorities in other flood-prone areas.